MuhammedJaseemVK/python-dsa/arrays/find-the-missing-number-in-an-array.md

-# Find the missing number in an array
+# Find the number that appears once, and the other numbers twice

 # Bruteforce
 ```py